leobut/geocachingUtils/README.md

 ##Release History
 - 0.7.0 (currently in development)
 	- Automatically decrypt hints (can be disabled in the settings page)
-	- Enrich log editor:
-		- Added an icon to the editor which allows one to choose a smiley to be inserted into the log text
+	- Added an icon to the log editor which allows one to choose smileys and tags (FTF, STF, TTF [project-gc.com style]) to be inserted into the log text
 - 0.6.0
 	- Friend names in the friend log list are now links to the friends profile
 	- New extension icon: ![image of elevation feature](source/img/appIcon16.png "Elevation Feature")